 Fiona grew up on the sunny shores of Perth where she completed a Bachelor of Science (Physiotherapy) at Curtin University.
 After graduating in 2010 she moved to Melbourne and completed further qualifications in Clinical Pilates with Dance Medicine Australia as well as Sports and Spinal Dry Needling.

 Fiona has worked in private practices across Australia and the UK.
-She has treated a wide range of Musculoskeletal, Sports and Spinal injuries and has a special interest in pre and post natal conditions, especially since the birth of her own little boy!
+She has treated a wide range of Musculoskeletal, Sports and Spinal injuries and has a special interest in women health such as pre and post natal conditions, especially since the birth of her own little boy!

 Fiona takes a holistic and personalised approach with every patient and truly believes in the importance of functional rehabilitation for long term results.
 Fiona strives to help you achieve your goals as quickly as possible.